kgabbott/StravaActivityViewer/README.md

 ### Running locally:
+1. Create an `env` file based off of `env.example` and fill in all the values.
+Requires having a Strava app and a Google maps api key.
-1. `npx prisma db push`
+2. `npx prisma db push`
-2. `npm run dev` and open the website and login with strava
+3. `npm run dev` and open the website and login with strava
-3. Load the app in your browser.
+4. Load the app in your browser.
-4. Click `sign in` and auth with Strava
+5. Click `sign in` and auth with Strava
-5. Click `sync` and wait for your activities to load.
+6. Click `sync` and wait for your activities to load.

 **TODO:**